 The following instructions are provided below:

-- Recording Time-Credits When Volunteering For a Non-Profit Organization
+- Record Time-Credits When Volunteering For a Non-Profit Organization

 Arranging an Exchange to Meet the Need of a Non-Member Family Member or Friend